RiyadhKh4n/CoinFrog/README.md

     To provide users an application they can go to when they want to find out more about a coin and also allow them to quickly calculate the coin or USD amount needed in order to successfully purchase the coin of their choice.

 * ## Target Audience
     Crypto is for everyone so there is no specific target audience.
-However, the program does require you to have a basic understanding about crypto as it does ask users to enter a coin of their choice so it may not be suitable for someone who knows absolutely nothing about cryptocurrencies as they will not be able to get the most out of the program.
+However, the program does require you to have a basic understanding about crypto as it does ask users to enter a coin of their choice and provides data which is cryptocurrency specific, so the application is not targetted at people who have limited understanding about cryptocurrencies as they won't be able to get the most out of it.

 * ## User Stories